bhargav-abhay/Employee-Salary-Prediction/README.md

 Usage/Instructions

-License

-Problem Statement
+# Problem Statement
 The primary goal of this project is to develop a robust machine learning model that can accurately predict whether an employee's annual income is greater than $50K (>50K) or less than or equal to $50K (<=50K), given a set of relevant attributes.

-Solution Approach
+# Solution Approach
 The project utilizes various machine learning techniques for binary classification.
 The dataset used is adult 3.csv, which initially includes a large number of samples.
 The current model training has been performed on a processed version of this dataset.

-Features
+# Features
 The following features were used as input for the salary classification model:

 age: Age of the individual.